dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 ##### Casts

-1. The cast used is the safeest one possible.
+1. The cast used is the safest one possible.
 2. The types are correct.
 3. The level of indirection is not casted away, i.e. casting from `T**` to `Y*`.
 4. `const_cast` is usually a *design* smell, consider whether that is really the